 Anno 1800 is cluttered.
 It starts with dozens upon dozens of symbols in front of you and somehow gets more cluttered from there, with cards all over the place, marking abilities spent or held in reserve.
 Once you get a couple of games in you’ll start to realize how simple it is at its core.
 The clutter is necessary to sustain it as a challenge.
 It’s a navigational race; whoever can see through the chaos and chart the cleanest path to scoring wins.
 As you play more that navigation shifts, mercifully, towards reading and predicting the paths of others, taking advantage of what you don’t have to research to jump ahead.

 It’s cluttered, but I kind of like it.
 Maybe I’m a sucker for games that have me suss out obtuse resource-conversion relationships.
 Maybe I love tech trees more than I think.
 It might be that Anno 1800 is so brazen in its bad decisions that you laugh them off quickly before discovering its subtle elegance.
 I think new designers often think that if you follow all of the rules, crafting something permeated with conventional design wisdom, you can’t err.
-That’s how boring, unforgettable games are made.
+That’s how boring, forgettable games are made.
 Sometimes you’ve got to do something ill-advised to break a design out of monotony.
 Anno 1800 is extremely ill-advised.

 Review copy provided by publisher.